 Dental X-rays, also called dental radiology, can help find problems that cannot be seen with an oral exam.
 Being able to see under the gums and what is happening in the bone structure, is very helpful in finding and treating problems early in their development.
 Finding developing problems early on will help you save money, avoid discomfort and permanent damage, and possibly even save your life.

-Here are the types of problems X-rays can detect:
+Types of problems X-rays can help detect:

 - Decay, especially small areas of decay between teeth